Helpful Early Childhood links

-Nebraska Department of Education / Office of Early Childhood – The Office of Early Childhood provides leadership, guidance and support to: develop high quality environments for young children; promote equitable access to inclusive programs and services for all children from birth through age eight; facilitate state and community partnerships that address the needs of young children and their families; and, provide professional development, technical assistance and resources for personnel in early childhood care and education settings.
+Nebraska Department of Education / Office of Early Childhood – The Office of Early Childhood provides leadership, guidance, and support to develop high-quality environments for young children; promotes equitable access to inclusive programs and services for all children from birth through age eight; facilitates state and community partnerships that address the needs of young children and their families; and, provide professional development, technical assistance, and resources for personnel in early childhood care and education settings.

 Nebraska Childfind – provides information to parents, school personnel, and service providers on child development and special education for children from birth (or date of diagnosis) to age 21.
 ChildFind also helps parents access information on rights and resources to help them advocate for an appropriate education for their child.

 National Association for the Education of Young Children (NAEYC) Find research-based resources, tips and ideas for families—from child development to reading, writing, music, math, what to look for in a child care program, and more!